Or: How to Avoid the Summer Slide

 - June through August: Summer Reading Programs.
 Dates vary by community.

-- September 15: Summer Reading Reports Due.
+- September 15: Summer Reading Reports due.

 For questions about Summer Reading, contact:

-Staci Shaw, Youth Services Consultant
+Jennifer Redford, Youth Services Consultant